A laxative is a substance that you use to help you have a bowel movement. A stool softener is a type of laxative called an emollient laxative.

 Active ingredients: psyllium, methylcellulose, and calcium polycarbophil

-How it works: It forms a gel in your stool that helps hold more water in your stool.
-The stool becomes bigger, which stimulates movement in your intestine to help pass the stool more quickly.
+How it works: It forms a gel in your stool that helps you hold more water.
+The stool becomes bigger, which stimulates movement in your intestine to help it pass more quickly.

 Considerations for use: Bulk-forming laxatives can be used for longer periods and with little risk of side effects.
 They’re a good option for people with chronic constipation.
 However, they take longer than other laxatives to work.
-You shouldn’t use them continuously for longer than one week without talking to your doctor.
+You shouldn’t use them continuously for longer than one week without talking with a doctor.

 Lubricant laxative